Notes on turning 30

 Last August, a day before my birthday, I left Providence (the city I lived in) for Cape Cod, Massachusetts.
 I had heard wonderful things about this place and decided that it will be the perfect getaway for the weekend.
 So a ferry ride later I was in Provincetown aka P-town.

 Once there, I walked the road, a singular stretch that continued for a long time, so I knew that I wasn’t off-route.
 The day was semi-cloudy, and there was no sign of rain.
 I rented a bike and rode to the Herring Cove beach.
-Upon reaching, I searched for a nice spot in the expansive stretch where my vision could rest on the sea and the sky.
-I watched the waves, ate a sandwich with chips, watched people and talked to my folks back home.
-Later I went into the sea and let it take me, laying with my back on the water, looking at the overcast clouds.
-After what felt like 15-20 minutes, but in reality was probably only 2, I raised my head and looked around.
+Upon reaching, I searched for a nice spot in the expansive stretch where I could rest between the sea and the sky.
+I meditated on the rising and crashing waves for sometime.
+I briefly moved to get a sandwich and chips, watched people in the water and talked to my folks back home.
+Later, I went into the sea and let it take me, lying with my back on the water, and looking at the overcast clouds.
+After what felt like 15-20 minutes (in reality was probably only 2), I raised my head and looked around.
 I was farther than the farthest person I could see in the sea.
 I turned around and swam back to the shore freestyle.
-And this time, I laid on the water horizontally hoping that I would keep floating along the shore, within the same depth.
-The next time I raised my head, the currents had moved my body diagonally and I was slowly being carried away.
-I could only let the waves carry me so far.
-I swam back again and washed myself.
+The second time, I was more careful, angling my body along the shore, hoping that to be carried horizontally along the shallow waters.
+This time, when I raised my head, the currents had tilted my body diagonally, such that I was drifting away from the shore again.
+And I could only let the waves carry me so far.
+I swam back again and decided that it was time to wash myself and explore the rest of the town.

-On-the-go again, I took my bike to the shops and got souvenirs for friends and my sister.
+I took my bike to the market area and got some souvenirs for friends and my sister.
 While casually strolling along the winding path I stood in a corner to listen to a band playing on the street.
-Next, curiously following the clacking of keys, I saw two people sitting with typewriters and writing poems.
-They wrote one for me.
-By the time the sun set, I was famished.
-I found a café, the only one that had a vegetarian food option, & ate a big dinner.
-Afterwards, I was on my feet again to find a bus to my hostel in Truro.
+I curiously followed the sound: someone was clacking at their keys.
+The sound felt very familiar, similar to when I type on my keyboard, the sound of purpose.
+Following the sound, my vision caught two people with typewriters in front of them, and a poster that read, ‘customised poems on a pay what you can basis’.
+Curiously gravitating towards them, I got one for myself as a birthday present.
+The quickly cobbled together words in a poem which made sense too, were my prized possession from the day.
+I held onto that piece of paper and brought it back to my apartment where it rested on the wall until I moved again.
+Now, feeling famished as the sun set, I found a café, the only one that had a vegetarian food option, & ate a big dinner.
+Thereafter, I was on my feet again to find a bus to my hostel in Truro.
 While waiting on the bus stand, I ate my last meal for the day, a tomato soup from a nearby shop.

-Later in the night when I reached my hostel, exhausted from the day, the woman at the reception told me that they had organized a bonfire at a nearby beach.
+Braving through the isolated winding path forested on either side, I saw a hoarding indicating my hostel was nearby.
+I paced forth to find recluse from an exhausting day.
+Upon reaching my abode for the night, the woman at the reception told me about a bonfire at a nearby beach.
 I was tempted but tired, so I reconsidered.
-Just then, serendipitously, another woman staying at the hostel came by to ask if I’d like to go to the beach together.
-Going with some company gave me some energy to give a nod.
-By the time we reached the bonfire was just about dying down, but enough for us to feast on some marshmallows and crackers.
-In the dimly lit night we saw two eyes shining in our direction from afar.
+Just then, another middle-aged woman staying at the hostel came to the reception to ask about the bonfire too, and then she asked me if I wanted to join her.
+The idea of company to a beach bonfire tempted me and I conceded.
+In a couple of minutes surrounded by the pitch dark of the night, we quickly made our way tot he beach.
+By the time we reached, the bonfire was dying down, but it was just enough for us to feast on some marshmallows coupled with crackers and chocolates.
+My vision, on the moonless night, was guided by sound.
+I followed the voice of the waves crashing against the rocks and along the shore.
+I tried to look in the direction of the sound and focus the dark, a dimly lit night we saw two eyes shining in our direction from afar.
 Someone with better vision than mine silently exclaimed that it was a coyote.
 He probably inhabit nearby and followed the smell of the marshmallows.
 The woman I went with to the bonfire was from Boston.
 In the morning we woke up early to see the sunrise at the beach.

 And just like that I hopped onto the next decade of my life, the 30s, simply and blissfully.
 A day that actually began with some doubt about travelling alone, letting go and trusting my path eventually built into one of the most beautiful memories that I carried with me.
 The hope is that this sets the tone for the decade and continues to shape the newer dimensions that I am yet to attain.
 Below are some more of my notes from the day I turned 30